18 Tips for a Plastic-free (ish) Kitchen on a Budget

 This page contains affiliate links to sustainable, plastic-free shops

 An eco-friendly lifestyle is a privilege.
-If you’re on a low income, don’t have access, or you’re not physically or mentally able to do what is required to go plastic-free in the kitchen (or any room), that’s ok.
-You can still be a valuable part of the zero-waste movement.
-We all have different strengths.
+If you’re on a low income, don’t have access, or are not physically or mentally able to do what is required to go plastic-free in the kitchen (or any room), that’s ok.

 I like to say, focus on what you can do instead of what you can’t.